LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 Now go to <http://mono-develop.com>.

 #.
-As with Mono, we need to look for the downloads link.
+As with Mono, we need to look for the downloads link, click on the Windows icon.
    You should
    click the link for the download of the requirements for the *stable* version.
-   That should be at least numbered 4.0.12.
+   That should be at least numbered 4.2.2. **Do not install it yet.**

    **Note however, that you will next**
-   **install two support packages**,
+   **install two support packages**:

-   .Net Framework 4.0, and then
-   GKT#,
+   * .Net Framework 4.0 first.
+The link takes you to a Microsoft download site.
+     Do not click the top Download button - that gives you much more than you need.
+     Further down in Popular download 01 is
+     Microsoft .NET Framework 4 (Web Installer).
+Click on that and follow the default sequence.

+   * GKT#  The GKT@ download directly downloads the GKT installer.
+Again follow the default installation sequence.

-   and install Xamarin Studio **last**.
+   * install Xamarin Studio **last**.
+The Download link gets you the installer directly.
+Install it following the default steps.

-#.
-As with Mono, you will see a self-extracting installer,
-   which you should run as before.

 #.
 If the preceding steps were successful, you can launch
    Xamarin Studio by double-clicking the icon on the Desktop